 In-App authentication – MFA?
 What MFA?!

 inWebo provides an SDK to turn your applications into authenticators.
 This is a no-UI library that your applications use to generate one-time codes.
-By integrating this library, your application supports the OTP-display mode (connections codes are displayed so they can be copy-pasted into client or App forms (out-of-band mode) or use them to sign in users to your back-end, and a push notification mode where the user is prompted in your application to authorize a connection or a transaction started from another channel.
+By integrating this library, your application supports the OTP-display mode (connections codes are displayed so they can be copy-pasted into client or App forms), a direct mode where connection codes are used to sign in users to your back-end, and a push notification mode where the user is prompted in your application to authorize a connection or a transaction started from another channel.

 Similarly to the browser-based authentication, users do not see the underlying MFA.
 When prompted, they only need to pass a biometric challenge or to provide a PIN or consent, depending on your specifications and policies.

 SMS-OTP – For mobile users who don’t want to install your App

 Despite all their flaws, SMS-OTP are still relevant in some situations.
 A good example is a mobile website since, despite your efforts, you will never get 100% of your users to install your mobile App – for which we propose a much better solution, see in-App authentication above.
 SMS-OTP are therefore a way to authenticate users accessing your website from their mobile browser.

 Note that SMS-OTP can be used in combination with inWebo browser-based authentication (see above) to provide a secure yet installation-free mobile 2FA.

 Which authenticator(s) should you propose?